 If you fail to provide sufficient information, we will contact you within 24 hours after we receive the claim to provide notice of the specific information we need to complete our review of the claim.
 We will allow you up to 48 hours from the receipt of this notice to provide the necessary information.
-We will make our decision on the claim within 48 hours of (1) the time we received the additional information or (2) to end of the time frame, whichever is earlier.
+We will make our decision on the claim within 48 hours of (1) the time we received the additional information or (2) to end of the time frame you received the notice to provide the additional information, whichever is earlier.